julielerman/EFCore-ASPNetCore-WebAPI-RTM/README.md

-# EF Core, ASPNETCore on CoreCLR RC2, Uses PostgreSQL and InMemory for tests
+# EF Core, ASPNETCore on CoreCLR RTM, Uses PostgreSQL and InMemory for tests

-Current status (May 28, 2016):
+**Current status (June 29, 2016):**

-*Master branch uses RC2 (final) and PostgreSQL
+*Master branch uses RTM that was released on June 27.
+*Temporarily switched to SQLIte while waiting for updated PostgreSQL packages.
 *Added settings in startup and appsettings.json to work with docker.
 Docker file in root path will build a reusable dotnet core rc2 image.
 Docker file in src path is for running the app.
 Use docker-compose from src to run after modifying the app to use the two mods noted inthe startup and appsettings files.
 *Removed the MovingToDocker branch that was old.